 ADA service dogs are welcome on Isle Royale.
-However, a free service dog permit must be obtained prior to your trip.
+However, a certificate of veterinary inspection must be obtained prior to your trip.

-You must have an approved service dog permit before your dog may be brought within Isle Royale National Park boundaries (which extend 4.5 miles from the archipelago shoreline into Lake Superior).
+You must have an approved veterinary certificate before your service dog may be brought within Isle Royale National Park boundaries (which extend 4.5 miles from the archipelago shoreline into Lake Superior).

-Failure to obtain a service dog permit prior to your visit will result in your animal's removal from the island and potential legal repercussions.
+Failure to obtain a service dog veterinary certificate prior to your visit will result in your animal's removal from the island and potential legal repercussions.

 Park policy prohibits the importation or possession of any dogs, cats, or other mammals within park boundaries, including on board vessels or planes.
 The park's primary concern is for the protection of wildlife species; the inadvertent transmission of disease or parasites into the largely isolated Isle Royale ecosystem could have devastating effects on wildlife populations.
 In 1980, the park witnessed such an event, when the canine parvovirus was likely transmitted to the island from a pet dog and infected the wolf population.
 Wolves on Isle Royale plummented from 50 individiuals down to 14.
 Fox and American marten, who also inhabit Isle Royale, are susceptible to canine parvovirus as well.

 Isle Royale National Park recognizes the need for ADA service dogs to be able to access the park with their owners.
 In order to accomodate this need while at the same time protecting the park's wildlife population, this service dog certificate is required.